Altynaim12/SIS2/README.md

 Flip.kz Mini Data Pipeline
-Project Overview:
+Project Overview

-A lightweight yet complete mini-ETL pipeline designed to extract, clean, and load product data from the dynamic e-commerce website Flip.kz.
+A lightweight but complete mini-ETL pipeline designed to extract, clean, and load product data from the dynamic e-commerce website Flip.kz.
-The workflow is fully automated with Apache Airflow, demonstrating a complete “from website to database” process.
+The workflow is automated using Apache Airflow, demonstrating a full “from website to database” process.

 Key Features

-Dynamic Scraping:
+Dynamic Scraping
-Extracts product data from a JavaScript-rendered Flip.kz catalog using Selenium WebDriver.
+Extracts product data from the JavaScript-rendered Flip.kz catalog using Selenium WebDriver.

-Data Quality:
+Data Quality
-Cleans and validates raw scraped data, removes duplicates, handles missing values, and normalizes text and numeric fields.
+Cleans raw scraped data, removes duplicates, handles missing values, and normalizes text and numeric fields.

-SQLite Storage:
+SQLite Storage
-Stores the processed dataset in a SQLite database (output.db) with a clear, simple schema.
+Stores processed data in a SQLite database (output.db) using a simple and clear schema.

-Automation:
+Automation
-Entire pipeline is orchestrated through an Airflow DAG, scheduled to run once per day with built-in logging and retries.
+The entire pipeline is orchestrated via an Airflow DAG, scheduled to run once per day with logging and retries.

-Fallback Mode:
+Fallback Mode
-If Flip.kz blocks headless scrapers, the pipeline automatically generates a mock dataset (120+ records) to ensure successful downstream processing.
+If Flip.kz blocks automated scraping, the pipeline switches to fallback mode and generates a mock dataset (120+ rows) to guarantee ETL stability.

 1. Website Description

-Chosen Website:
-📌 Flip.kz Books Catalog — https://flip.kz
+Chosen Website: Flip.kz Books Catalog — https://flip.kz

-Flip.kz dynamically renders product listings via JavaScript, requiring a browser automation tool for reliable extraction.
+Flip.kz renders product listings dynamically using JavaScript, so a browser automation tool is required for extraction.

 The scraping module (src/scraper.py) uses:

 Selenium WebDriver

 Automated scrolling to load dynamic content

-Robust element selection to capture:
+Stable HTML element selection

+Extracted Fields
 Field	Description
 title	Book name
-price	Book price (numeric)
+price	Numeric book price
-url	Direct link to product
+url	Direct link to the product

-If JavaScript blocks or content fails to load, the scraper switches to fallback mode and generates a consistent dataset so the pipeline remains stable.
+If JavaScript blocks access, the scraper automatically switches to fallback mode and generates a consistent dataset.

 2. Execution and Setup
 Project Structure
 flip_books_pipeline/
 │
 ├── README.md